 For me, the most riveting parts of the story were those scenes at the post office.
 The sadistic supervisors, the crazy co-workers and the bureaucracy of it all.
 He’s delivering mail in the pouring rain and in the 100 degree heat.
 The stress of those periodic postal exams and the mandatory overtime.
 The author evoked an atmosphere of monotony that eats away at the soul.

 The author does insert moments of levity to lighten things up.
 I went through the gamut of emotions reading this book.
 I recommend this title with caveats.
 If easily offended by language and such then think twice about reading it.
-Looking at the big picture, this is a story about the average working man trying to survive the day to day and escaping into a successful writing (eventually).
+Looking at the big picture, this is a story about the average working man trying to survive the day to day and escaping into a successful writing career (eventually).
 Insightful and thought-provoking story.
 A classic read.
 You can read a sample chapter here.